MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-v14-v15-compatibility.md

 ## Before choosing the target version

-Before you choose the target version for your upgrade, read the [Known Issues](known-issues.md) article.
+Before you choose the target version for your upgrade, read the [Some Known Issues](known-issues.md) article.
 This article will describe issues in [!INCLUDE[prod short](../developer/includes/prodshort.md)] versions that affect upgrade.

 ## Version 14 compatibility